WheteThunger/DynamicWireColors/README.md

 ## Features

-- Automatically changes the color of electrical wires while they are providing 0 or insufficient power
+- Changes the color of electrical **wires** while they are providing 0 or insufficient power (default: red)
-- Automatically changes the color of hoses while they are providing 0 fluid
+- Changes the color of **hoses** while they are providing 0 fluid (default: red)
-- Automatically restores the original wire or hose color when sufficient power or fluid is provided
+- Restores the original **wire** or **hose** color when sufficient power or fluid starts flowing

 ## Permissions

-- `dynamicwirecolors.use` -- While the plugin is configured with `"RequiresPermission": true`, only wires and hoses connected to entities deployed by players with this permission will have dynamic colors.
+- `dynamicwirecolors.use` -- While the plugin is configured with `"RequiresPermission": true` (default), only wires and hoses connected to entities deployed by players with this permission will have dynamic colors.

 ## Configuration